iDevicesInc/SweetBlue/README.md

  2. If using **Android Studio** or **Gradle**...
   1. [Download](http://github.com/iDevicesInc/SweetBlue/releases) the latest release to a subfolder of your project such as `MyApp/src/main/lib/.`
   2. Open the app module's `build.gradle` file.
-  3. If building with source, add the following line to sourceSets:
+  3. If building with source, add the following to sourceSets:

     ```gradle
     android {